jamesrcounts/VariantSpark/kubernetes/README.md

 ### 5. ADD Jupyter notebook service node

- - OPEN a NEW terminal from this location in your local VariantSpark 2.3 fork `.../kubernetes -> /Notebook` directory
+ - OPEN a NEW terminal from a local VS 2.3 fork `.../kubernetes -> /Notebook` directory
  - RUN `kubectl apply -f notebook.yml` - to create the notebook service
- - VIEW the Kubernetes Web Dashboard, wait for the new pod to turn GREEN
+ - VIEW the Kubernetes Web Dashboard
+    - WAIT for the new Jupyter pod to turn GREEN
  -----

 ## RUN the example VariantSpark-k Jupyter notebook